 Look for an “all butter” puff pastry for the best taste.
 The best way to thaw puff pastry is in the refrigerator.

 The key here is to keep the puff pastry cold (but pliable) until ready to use.

 When it’s go time, unwrap, gently unroll puff pastry and remove any paper that’s on there.

 Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes or dish.
 Don’t roll or flatten too much because, again, those buttery layers!

-If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round glass to get the shape) OR you could cut puff pastry into squares.
+If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round drinking glass to get the shape) or you could cut puff pastry into squares.